Batting & Pitching Blogs

 Every new student that comes in for lessons swings with their arms because of what they have been taught.
 They give so much effort in the swing with little results.
 When they learn to use the body like the best Major League hitters it is amazing the difference in their power, consistency and confidence.

-We also provide video lessons online for anyone that wants to learn to use the body in their swing or when pitching.
-You can call Mike Sedberry at 304-722-6393 for more information.
+If you would like to learn to use the body in your swing or when pitching you can call Mike Sedberry at 304-722-6393 for more information.
 Thanks and good luck to everyone.

 |Posted on August 7, 2016 at 9:15 PM||comments (0)|